-Other important towns in the province include Vredenburg-Saldanha, an important harbour for iron exports and the fishing industry; Worcester and Stellenbosch in the heart of the winelands; George, renowned for indigenous timber and vegetable produce; Oudtshoorn, known for its ostrich products and the world-famous Cango Caves; and Beaufort West on the dry, sheep-farming plains of the Great Karoo.
+Other important towns in the province include Vredenburg-Saldanha, an important harbour for iron exports and the fishing industry; Worcester and Stellenbosch in the heart of the winelands; George, renowned for indigenous timber and vegetable produce; Oudtshoorn, known for its ostrich products and the worldfamous Cango Caves, and Beaufort West on the dry, sheep-farming plains of the Great Karoo.

 The Western Cape boasts one of the six accepted floral kingdoms of the world.

 Although the smallest of them all, the Western Cape floral kingdom, locally called fynbos, contains more plant species than the whole of Europe.
-These include the world-famous proteas and heathers.
+These include the famous proteas and heathers.

 The Knysna-Tsitsikamma region has the country's biggest indigenous forests.
-This is a fairyland of age-old forest giants, ferns and colourful birdlife.
-Products of the forests include furniture made from the indigenous yellowwood, stinkwood and white pear, which are sought-after pieces.
+This is a fairyland of ancient forest giants, ferns and colourful birdlife.
+Products of the forests include sought-after furniture made from the indigenous yellowwood, stinkwood and white pear.